 What is a Donor Advised Fund?

 A Donor Advised Fund (DAF) is a charitable fund that allows you to optimize your giving.
 This type of fund lets you make a charitable gift, receive an immediate tax deduction and then recommend grants over time.
-The Community Foundation of Shelby County has been administering these types of funds for 67 years.
+The Community Foundation of Shelby County has been administering these types of funds for decades.
 With our expertise, we can help create a DAF that is uniquely for you.
 You can create this type of fund to engage your children and grandchildren in the giving experience or to give anonymously, honor a loved one, carry on a legacy, or to offset a tax liability.
 This type of fund can be set up by individuals, families, companies, organizations, or foundations.

 Establishing a DAF is easy.
 There is no set-up charge, and the Foundation has low annual fees.
 Once you establish the fund, your contribution is placed into a DAF account where it can be invested and grow tax-free.
 Market appreciation results in even more money for your favorite charities.
 Choose from three investment portfolios with varying risk and return strategies.